ebubeinnocentikechi/alx-system_engineering-devops/0x00-shell_basics/README.md

 - script that takes you back to user home directory
 - script that prints long list of directory content
 - script that prints both hidden files
+- script that prints contents of dir with user and group ids numerically